hfp/libxstream/samples/stencil/README.md

 standard 8th-order stencil at target frequencies, while retaining the memory savings of the cascade.
 Coefficients are precomputed once at initialization for the grid's frequency content.

+The staged implementation should keep each compact sub-step as a low-precision DPAS operation: gather a compact halo, split the operand into BF16 digits, apply the compact factor, re-split the intermediate into BF16 digits, and continue to the next sub-step in SLM/registers.
+That path is distinct from the current precomposed operator path and is the route for reducing halo traffic while preserving Ozaki-style accuracy recovery.

 Environment variables controlling kernel specialization: